medhavi34/NLP_Movie_Reviews/README.md

 # NLP_Movie_Reviews
-Working on a movie review dataset and implementing NLP from scratch and SKLearn.
+Working on a movie review dataset and implementing NLP with SKLearn via NLTK.

+The movie review dataset is in ntlk.corpus